Mouthwatering masala basa fish fillet…just close your eyes and savour it. This is a seriously good food moment.

 - Dry fish fillets with a paper towel

-- Combine spices and sprinkle the spice mix to coat the fillets completely on both sides
+- Combine spices and salt and sprinkle spice mix to coat the fillets.
+Ensure both sides are coated completely

 - In a large skillet or pan, heat oil over medium/high heat

-- Add fish to the skillet and cook for 5-6 minutes per side or when cooked through
+- Place the coated fillets in the skillet and cook for 5-6 minutes per side or when cooked through

 Loaded with flavour, this simple and spicy basa fish fillet will soon become a family favourite - perfect with a side salad.